The current image has no alternative text. The file name is: image-26.png

 The ABT production of Othello was very well done.
 Its a classic love story of envy, a false accusation and betrayal.
 The dancing was innovative, the set and the video projections were very well done.
 Although the New York Times Review was quite critical, and maybe ballet aficionados might agree, I am not one but enjoyed it very much.

-TITUS ANDRONICUS Signature Theater
+TITUS ANDRONICUS Red Bull at the Signature Theater

 Shakespeare’s most gory play was superbly acted by the amazing Patrick Page in the title role.
 Rape, mutilation, amputated hands and arms, human sacrifice, violence as well as betrayal are a few of the topics covered.
+Not for the faint of heart.

 THE RECEPTIONIST Signature Theater